What is magnesium?

 What Is The Best Form Of Magnesium?

 The choices abound when it comes to magnesium supplements.
 The best magnesium supplement to take will therefore vary according to your needs .

 · Magnesium Taurate could be one of the most effective forms of magnesium due to its superior absorption levels and ability to readily cross the blood-brain barrier.
-Taurine also offers additional benefits related to muscles, heart and neurotransmitter balance.
+Taurine also offers additional benefits related to muscles, heart, sleep and neurotransmitter balance.

 · Magnesium citrate is one of the most common forms and is easily absorbed by your body.
 It is frequently used to both fight magnesium deficiency and to treat constipation.